Does the plot to this TV show sound familiar?

 This is Bryce:

 Now, you may be thinking: where’s Cindy?
-Well, she only appears in one episode: the The Howling Ghost.
+Well, like Bryce, Cindy only appears in one episode.
 That’s odd, since Cindy featured in all but one of the books.
-So her exposure in the TV show is reversed compared to the books.
+So her exposure in the TV show is a perfect reversal of her exposure in the books.
 Interesting.

 Cindy is played by an actress called Matreya Scarrwener:

 Wait – isn’t Cindy supposed to have blonde hair?
 If I remember correctly, her blonde hair was her defining feature in the books.
 Yeah, here’s an excerpt from The Howling Ghost: